 Our Mission, Vision, & Values

 The Springfield Art Museum invites you to connect with the world, your community, and yourself through active engagement with art objects.
 We are stewards of the community’s most valuable cultural treasures, and the future of the museum and its programs continues to be brighter than ever.
 Click here to learn more about the Museum's Mission, Vision, and Values (PDF).

 Strategic Plan & Comprehensive Site Plan

 In 2014, the Springfield Art Museum launched an ambitious Strategic Plan.
 It is focused on five key areas of growth including: 1) Visibility & External Relations, 2) Collections Management, 3) Building & Grounds, 4) Audience Experience, and 5) Financial Growth.

-More information about our 30-year Master Plan can be found at the following link: 30-year Master Plan
+More information about our Comprehensive Site Plan and the 2028 Campaign to make it a reality can be found at the following link: 2028 Campaign

 Springfield Art Museum Board of Directors